 blog

 Implementing new software or systems within an organization is a significant undertaking that requires careful planning and execution.
 Effective training is essential to ensure that users can seamlessly transition to the new system and maximize its potential.
-Studies have found that 70% of organizations face delays or failures in systems implementations because of poor training and user adoption.
+Studies have found that 70% of organizations face delays or failures in systems implementations because of poor training and user adoption, and Panorama Consulting’s most recent ERP research puts the overall systems failure rate at 68%, with inadequate training and change management named among the leading causes.
 This statistic highlights the critical role that training plays in the success of new systems implementations.

 Without proper training, employees can become frustrated and resist change, leading to decreased productivity and increased mistakes.
+If your organization is preparing for a rollout, the tips for systems implementation training below will help you build a program that drives adoption, protects your technology investment, and gets every role truly ready for go-live, not just “trained” on paper.
 In this blog, we will explore essential tips for success, helping you navigate the complexities of systems implementation training and achieve your organizational goals.
-By following these tips for systems implementation training you can improve user adoption, increase system utilization, and make the transition smoother for your team.
+By following these tips for systems implementation training, you can improve user adoption, increase system utilization, and make the transition smoother for your team.

 Define the objectives of the training program.
 What should users be able to do by the end of the training?
 Clear objectives provide a roadmap for both trainers and trainees and ensure that the training aligns with broader business goals.
 For instance, if the new system aims to improve customer service efficiency, the training should focus on features that have a direct impact on this area.

 Incorporate a blend of learning methods.
-Combining instructor-led sessions with e-learning modules and hands-on practice ensures that all learning preferences are addressed.
+Combining instructor-led sessions with e-learning modules and hands-on practice ensures that all learning preferences, and every role’s specific workflows, are addressed.
 Schedule training sessions at convenient times for employees, avoiding busy periods to allow them to focus on the training without interruptions or added pressure.

 Ways to Use Interactive Tools to Enhance Systems Implementation Training: